Capture of Malacca (1511): Administration and diplomacy

 — Letter of Albuquerque to King Manuel I of Portugal, 1 April 1512.

 Some of the information suggests adaptations had already been made based on Portuguese maps plundered from the feitoria in 1509.
 With such knowledge, the Portuguese learned the path to the fabled "Spice Islands", and in November, Albuquerque organized an expedition of three naus and 120 men to reach them, under the command of António de Abreu, who had previously been in command of the junk.
 He was the first European to sail into the Pacific Ocean.

-When Albuquerque left Malacca in January 1512, the inhabitants mourned his departure.
+As Albuquerque was preparing to leave Malacca, he received deputations of the merchants requesting him to stay.
+When he left Malacca in January 1512, the inhabitants mourned his departure.
 Around the northwesternmost tip of Sumatra, the fleet faced a storm that wrecked Albuquerque's flagship, the Flor do Mar, with the loss of paperwork, an official letter from the King of Ayutthaya and the spoils and gifts intended for King Manuel, with the exception of a large ruby, a decorated sword and a golden goblet sent by the King of Ayutthaya which the crew managed to salvage.

 In 1513, Jorge Álvares would set sail from Malacca and arrive in Canton, making contact with China.